-Ever since Paranormal Activity is released, the found-footage style of filmmaking has become a norm in horror genre.
-Of course, the whole style of filmmaking where one or more characters in the film actually record the happenings, while being an integral part of the story, makes the whole experience interesting.
-However, one needs to be really particular about the environment and the use of found-footage technique for a film such as the recently released Indigenous.
+Ever since Paranormal Activity is released, the found-footage style of filmmaking has become a norm in the horror genre.
+Of course, the whole style of filmmaking where one or more characters in the film record the happenings while being an integral part of the story makes the whole experience interesting.
+However, one needs to be particular about the environment and the use of the found-footage technique for a film such as the recently released Indigenous.

-Let’s dig a little more into the film before jumping on to the conclusion whether this is a “handycam” or “mocumentary” style film or not.
-Indigenous introduces us to a somehow familiar plot where a group of five young American friends travel to the beaches of Panama to relax and reconnect, where they befriend a local woman who suggests them of visiting a untouched waterfall somewhere deep inside the Panamanian jungle believe to be harboring something weird.
+Let’s dig a little more into the film before jumping to the conclusion of whether this is a handycam or mockumentary style film or not.
+Indigenous introduces us to a somehow familiar plot where a group of five young American friends travels to the beaches of Panama to relax and reconnect, where they befriend a local woman who suggests visiting an untouched waterfall somewhere deep inside the Panamanian jungle known to be harboring something weird.

 As they head into the jungle, hoping for a great time, despite local warnings on that dangerous territory, they found themselves chased away by something sinister in nature.
 What begins as an innocent, fun-filled day trip in a strikingly beautiful surrounding turns out to be a nightmare; by then it was too late for them to realize the truth behind those legends and come out of the clutches of the blood-sucking creature – Chupacabra.

-Well, coming back to filmmaking, Indigenous is no way impressive other than the fact that it incorporates few twists in the end.
-I believe the film takes much of its time bringing in the horror element on screen, and when it finally arrives, it never leaves much impact – probably holding the fact that the existence of a creature like Chupacabra never comes to any imagination that even seems too similar to many other in different horror movies.
-In addition, there is the usual genre clichés with those useless jump-scare moments.
+Well, coming back to filmmaking, Indigenous is in no way impressive other than the fact that it incorporates a few twists in the end.
+I believe the film takes much of its time bringing in the horror element on the screen, and when it finally arrives, it never leaves much impact – probably holding the fact that the existence of a creature like Chupacabra never comes to the imagination that even seems too similar to many other in different horror movies.
+Besides, there are the usual genre clichés with those useless jump-scare moments.

 To conclude, I should make it clear that Indigenous is not a found-footage film.
 It tries to mix a bit of everything and somewhere in the middle loses track while trying to meet the obvious genre expectations.